FIEO FIEO

 What is Certificate of Origin Form B?

 A Certificate of Origin under the Asia-Pacific Trade Agreement (Form B) serves as documentation necessary for authorities in the importing country to verify the origin of the goods.
-This certificate remains valid for a duration of one year starting from the issuance date.
+This certificate remains valid for one year starting from the issuance date.

 What is a COO for a shipment in India?